Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/deform.rst

   - Select the Monkey :kbd:`RMB`, and then shift select the curve :kbd:`Shift-RMB`.
   - Press :kbd:`Ctrl-P` to open up the *Make Parent* menu.
   - Select *Curve Deform* (*Make Parent* *menu*).
-- The Monkey should be positioned on the curve, as in (*Monkey on a Curve*).
+- The Monkey should be positioned on the curve, as in Fig. Monkey on a Curve.
 - Now if you select the Monkey :kbd:`RMB`, and move it :kbd:`G`, in the Y-direction (the dominant axis by default), the monkey will deform nicely along the curve.